 - Retake SAT and/or ACT, if necessary.
 Typically last test dates for Early Decision applicants. - Apply to CSU's.
 Our general rule of thumb is to complete the application by October 31.
 The CSU application filing period is Oct.1-November 30.
-See Cal State Apply for more information. - October-February is generally the application period for private colleges.
-All deadlines are different, so check directly with college websites. - FAFSA opens October 1-start application. - Look into scholarship deadlines.
+See Cal State Apply for more information. - UC application can be submitted beginning October 1st. - You can start your UC application as early as August, but cannot submit it until October 1st. - See universityofcalifornia.edu - October-February is generally the application period for private colleges. - All deadlines are different, so check directly with college websites. - FAFSA opens October 1-start application. - Look into scholarship deadlines.
 Some are due as early as November.
-Check with universities to see if CSS Profile is required for scholarships. - Submit College Document Request form directly to their counselor.
+Check with universities to see if CSS Profile is required for scholarships. - Students must submit their College Document Request form for [December-February] or all deadlines directly to their counselor.